arxenix/tjctf-2016-writeups/corruption_130_pts.md

     System.out.println(total);
 }
 ```
-6) Check the top row of every possible bit depth/color type combo to find the ones that look most legitimate.<br>
+6. Check the top row of every possible bit depth/color type combo to find the ones that look most legitimate.<br>
-7) Grayscale with alpha channel seemed most legitimate.<br>
+7. Grayscale with alpha channel seemed most legitimate.<br>
-8) Brute force create images of widths up to 1000 with an arbitrary set height (also need to fix checksums of each image).<br>
+8. Brute force create images of widths up to 1000 with an arbitrary set height (also need to fix checksums of each image).
 ```java
 public static void genAll() throws IOException {
     // read file